 We hope that our alumni will remain connected with Homerton all their lives, and always feel comfortable returning.
 We host regular events both in College and elsewhere, to provide opportunities for you to catch up with friends and contemporaries, visit familiar spaces, and let us know what you're up to.

 Our biggest annual event is Alumni Reunion Weekend at the end of September each year.
 With two dinners, a lunch and our famous afternoon tea, as well as concerts, lectures and tours of the grounds, the event enables you to either dip in or to sign up for a full weekend of celebration.
+We are delighted that the Alumni Reunion Weekend will take place in person this year for the first time since 2019, on Friday 23 to Sunday 25 September.
+Full details and booking information will be shared in the next few months.

 Alumni Reunion Weekend took place from 24-26 September 2021, in online form.
 Recordings of the events are available to view below.